Cao Cao: After the Red Cliffs campaign

 In the spring of 209, Cao Cao reached Qiao County (譙縣; present-day Bozhou, Anhui), where he ordered small boats to be built and staged a naval drill.
 In autumn, he sailed along the Huai River to the garrison at Hefei, where he issued an order for local officials to provide relief to the families of soldiers who had died in battle.
 He then established an administration in Yang Province and started a tuntian system in Quebei (芍陂; south of present-day Shou County, Anhui).
 He returned to Qiao County in winter.

-In the winter of 210, Cao Cao had a Bronze Sparrow Platform (or Bronze Sparrow Terrace) (Note: The name of the Bronze Sparrow Platform was written as 銅爵臺 (tóng jué tái) instead of 銅雀臺 (tóng què tái).
+In the winter of 210, Cao Cao had a Bronze Sparrow Platform constructed in Ye.
+(Note: The name of the Bronze Sparrow Platform was written as 銅爵臺 (tóng jué tái) instead of 銅雀臺 (tóng què tái).
 The former has been superseded by the latter, which has become the more common term used in modern times to refer to the platform.
-See the dictionary definition of 銅雀臺.) constructed in Ye.
+See the dictionary definition of 銅雀臺.)
 In January 211, Cao Cao wrote a long memorial – to the throne as well as to a more general audience including his detractors – declining to accept three counties awarded to him by Emperor Xian to be part of his marquisate, in which he also wrote at length about his life and ambitions.
 (Note: This early example of autobiographical writing, often called Cao Cao's Apologia, can be read translated in full as part of an open-access book chapter.)

 In the spring of 211, Emperor Xian appointed Cao Cao's son, Cao Pi, as General of the Household for All Purposes (五官中郎將).
 Cao Pi had his own office and served as an assistant to his father, the Imperial Chancellor.
 At the same time, in accordance with Cao Cao's wishes in the essay he wrote earlier, Emperor Xian reduced the number of taxable households in Cao Cao's marquisate by 5,000, and granted the three counties to three of Cao Cao's sons – Cao Zhi, Cao Ju and Cao Lin (Note: The Sanguozhi erroneously recorded his name as Cao Bao (曹豹), the Marquis of Raoyang (饒陽侯).
 It should be Cao Lin.) – who were enfeoffed as marquises.

 Sometime in early 211, Shang Yao (商曜) from Taiyuan Commandery started a rebellion in Daling County (大陵縣; north of present-day Wenshui County, Shanxi).
 Cao Cao sent Xiahou Yuan and Xu Huang to lead an army to suppress the revolt and they achieved success.